-• Development of measures to reduce impact on the eagles in the course of operation of the production facilities.
+• develop additional measures to mitigate impact on eagles in the course of assets operation, if necessary.

-The overall number of Steller’s Sea Eagle nesting sites in Sakhalin amounts to 520-550.
-Most of the Sakhalin Island Steller’s Sea Eagle population (about 65 %) is concentrated around lagoon bays of the north-eastern coast.
+The overall number of Steller’s sea eagle nesting sites in Sakhalin amounts to 52−-550.
+Most of the Sakhalin Island Steller’s sea eagle population (about 65 %) is concentrated around lagoon bays of the north-eastern coast.

 The analysis of variations in nesting site occupancy in the control area and the pipeline impact area in 2004−2019 indicates a sustainable downward trend in the number of nesting (breeding) eagle pairs.
 It is evident that the situation is typical of the whole population of eagles inhabiting the north-eastern coast of Sakhalin, and it is not a specific feature of the territory under consideration.
 A recent years’ decline in Pacific salmon, a key food for eagles, may be a natural reason for this.